icyphox/site/pages/about.md

 The spinner icon at the bottom?
 That's the [XXIIVV webring](https://webring.xxiivv.com), and this site is on it!

+I don't really care about site traffic/analytics, and I never will; I am not interested in who is reading and I respect your privacy.

 All the content on this site is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International